-A team becomes a team upon the proper registration with USA Hockey, the Oregon State Hockey Association and with the Lane Amateur Hockey Association.
+A team becomes a team upon proper registration with USA Hockey, the Oregon State Hockey Association and with the Lane Amateur Hockey Association.
 Registration is deemed complete with presentation of the USA Hockey Individual Membership Registration (IMR) barcoded receipt, the LAHA registration forms (processed online) and full registration fee.
-Upon receipt of these items and activation of the IMR a team will become an official team.
-A team will go out of existence when formally disbanded at the end of the hockey season on a date as listed in the LAHA calendar; after the date of the team end of year function, or no later than the last day of the USA Hockey playing year, currently August 31.
+Upon receipt of these items and activation of the IMR, a team is official.
+A team will cease to exist when formally disbanded at the end of the hockey season on a date as listed in the LAHA calendar; after the date of the team end of year function; or no later than the last day of the USA Hockey playing year, currently August 31.